HNU-BIE/RBT-v1.0/README.md

 # RBT-v1.0: A 3D Multimodal MRI Stereotaxic Atlas of the Rabbit Brain
-A 3D Multimodal MRI Stereotaxic Atlas of the Rabbit Brain 📖 Overview
+📖 Overview
 The rabbit is a critical bridge species in translational neuroscience, offering human-like neurodevelopmental trajectories and white matter architecture.
 This repository hosts a standardized, high-resolution in vivo brain atlas and a deep learning-based automated segmentation pipeline for the adult New Zealand White rabbit.